-- Monthly: Sign up for the Christina Tosi baking class with Monthly, covering cookies, pies, and cakes.
+- Studio.com (formerly called Monthly): Sign up for the Christina Tosi baking class with Studio, covering cookies, pies, and cakes.
 I took this course in 2021 and it was informative, easy to follow, but also challenging.

 - Demi classes—learn how to make marmalade and candied fruit through classes with pastry professional Camilla Wynne.
 I am a huge fan of Camilla and her books (Preservation Society and Jam Bakes).
 I've taken her in person marmalade class, so you will undoubtedly learn a ton from her online classes!

 - Virtual baking classes with Molly J. Wilk—Molly J. Wilk's pastry classes are very affordable.
 Each class covers a specific theme or type of pastry, like Opéra cake, Saint-Honoré, éclairs, etc. The prices vary but are very affordable!